grafana/Grafana-Alloy-for-Beginners/README.md

 <img width="1433" alt="image" src="https://github.com/user-attachments/assets/6fd37912-58ab-4620-a246-6babc04d8f5d" />

 ## Common tasks
-We will be using the `config.alloy` file to build pipelines for Infrastructure O11y and Applications O11y.
+We will be using the `config.alloy` file to build pipelines for Infrastructure Observability and Applications Observability.

 Whenever we make changes to the file, we must reload the config.

 ### Reloading the config